 It’s just wine, people – it is NOT saving someone from a burning building, curing a wasting disease, or landing a crippled airplane.
 We so need to get over ourselves…

 Why on earth am I drumming this topic up again?
 It’s just to show that whenever you put yourself out there, take a risk, or try something new, you will run the risk of people (usually the ones who haven’t done anything themselves) putting you down.

 The wine world is no exception.
 Happily, for every detractor in the wine world, there are at least 10 great people who will help you, share their knowledge with you, and cheer you on.

 I’ve spent the better part of 2008 trying to expand as much as possible my knowledge of wine, be it through winery visits, reviews and sampling of fine wines, seeking wine certifications, or just hanging out with great writers, contacts who have become real friends, or talking to movers & shakers in the wine world.
 In a word, it’s been amazing.

 So many great things have happened for me since I opened up my own personal world to the world of wine that it would be literally impossible for me to recap them in one blog post.
 My world is exponentially larger and more full of joy for having hit the wine road with almost reckless abandon.
 You don’t need to bring a thing with you on this journey – plenty of people are willing and waiting to help you along your way.

-I simply cannot imagine my life without my wife, my daughter, my music, and now my contacts in the world of wine.
+I simply cannot imagine my life without my daughter, my music, and now my contacts in the world of wine.
 If that’s not a testament to all of the wonderful people out there working in wine today, then I don’t know what is.

 And for that, I will always be deeply grateful for 2008 – warts and all!